RogueStorm7/RegEx-tutorial-get-the-gist/README.md

 ## Summary
 To begin we must first understand what RegEx is.
-Putting it plainly, it stands for *regular expression* it is a tool commonly used as a search pattern for matching one or more character's in string data.
+Putting it plainly, it stands for *regular expression* a tool commonly used as a search pattern for matching one or more character's in string data (text input).
 There are a series of symbols and characters that are used and we will dive into those throughout the tutorial.
 Below you will find the code I will be referring to.

 String of a matching email.
 The average person never sees an email written like this.